pjanec/dirigent/README.md

 - **Set Vars.** Sets an environment variable(s) for the Dirigent process.
 They can be used for expansion in the applications' exe paths, command lines and other places.
 - **Kill All.** Kills all running apps on all computers and stops all running plans.
 Kind of a 'central stop' feature.
 - **Reload Shared Config.** Tries to reload the shared config containing the plan and app definitions.
+- **Reboot All.** Reboots all computers where Dirigent agent is running.
+- **Shutdown All.** Shuts down all computers where Dirigent agent is running.
+- **Terminate Agents.** Kill the dirigent agents on all the computers.
+To be used before reinstalling the dirigent app.

 ### Dirigent.Agent